ivangka/atm-simulation/README.md

 ## Installation

-> [!NOTE]
-> To use this project, you need to have Java Development Kit (JDK) installed.
+To use this project, you need to have Java Development Kit (JDK) installed.
 You can compile and run the program using the following commands:

 ```bash
 # Compile the program